COVESA/ifex/README.md

 Dot notation can be chained as needed:
 `item.interfaces[1].methods[0].descripion` - the first method name in the second interface.

-But of course it is more likely to use loop constructs to iterate over it since the interfaces member is a list (of unknown length).
+...but of course it is more likely to use loop constructs to iterate over lists than to address specific indexes like that:

 ```
 {% for i in item.interfaces %}
    this is each interface name: {{ i.name }}